Whoever said that money can't buy happiness simply didn't know where to go shopping."

-The end of the month is approaching and with it comes Pay day, which means the liberty to spend more!
-Nothing relieves stress the way shopping does.
+The end of the month is approaching and with it comes Payday, which means the liberty to spend more!
+Nothing relieves the stress the way shopping does.
 Any shopaholic can vouch for that.
 So what better way to spend your money than to shop shop shop, till you drop drop drop; and what better place than Mumbai.
 Often known as the Mecca of Street Shopping, Mumbai is a shopper’s paradise, especially for budgeted shoppers.
 So where ever in the country you might be, you need to book your air ticket and flock to Mumbai.
-Even more so if you’re a self proclaimed shopaholic.
+Even more so if you’re a self-proclaimed shopaholic.

 1. Fashion Street

-A favourite with the true blue Mumbaikar, Fashion Street attracts a majority of college students who crave for quality clothing in a tight budget.
-Famous for : Informal T-shirts and first hand copies of Denim brands.
+A favorite with the true blue Mumbaikar, Fashion Street attracts a majority of college students who crave quality clothing on a tight budget.
+Famous for: Informal T-shirts and first-hand copies of Denim brands.

 2. Colaba Causeway

 Fancy some glittery trinkets or some Indian traditional accessories?
 Colaba Causeway is the place for you.
 This is the ultimate accessory junkie’s paradise.
 To silence those rumbling tummies of shoppers, there are even eateries like Leopold Cafe, Baghdadi’s, Bademiyas, Cafe Mondegar, Piccadilly that serve almost everything and anything in the food world.
 From basic sandwiches, sizzling kebabs, mouth-watering Mughlai biryanis, buttery naans, to juicy shawarmas, should we go on?

 3. Hill Road

 This street in Bandra is one to watch out for.
 For the footwear crazy, Hill road is the place to be.
 Famous for all things that spell fashion, this street is a bargainer's paradise.